Revelation Mentis

 Play the Game

-Revelation Mentis start screen imagePlay game!
+Revelation Mentis title screen imagePlay game!

 Resize canvasLock/hide mouse pointer